nazavode/nazavode.github.io/content/post/sycl.md

 `cl::sycl::range<1>{n}` parameter we are launching a 1-dimensional vector of execution units, one for each of the `n` output elements.

-[^3]: the `parallel_for` function is templated with an (incomplete) type, in this case called `class AddKernel`.
+[^4]: the `parallel_for` function is templated with an (empty) type, in this case called `class AddKernel`.
 This *tag* is used only to give the anonymous callable object generated by the lambda expression a unique, user-defined name on which (possibly) different compilers can agree on.
 Look at it as workaround to de-anonymize compiler-generated callable objects, something like `extern` lambdas.

 The SYCL standard brings so much at the stake, interesting bits like *device selectors* (customizable objects that decide on which actual device a kernel will be executed), error handling and reporting, n-dimensional kernel grids, device allocators, device atomics and *a lot more*, enough to write entire books on the subject.
 Just stop here for now, you get the general idea.